cartesi/rollups-contracts/docs/deployment.md

 3. Set the `*_RPC_URL` environment variable to the JSON-RPC API entrypoint of the target chain.
    You can use a public JSON-RPC provider (e.g. from [ChainList](https://chainlist.org/)) or a service like [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/).
+   In the case of Alchemy, you can simply set the `ALCHEMY_API_KEY` environment variable, and the Makefile will seamlessly construct and export the RPC URLs of each chain.
+   By default, the Makefile exports public RPC URLs, which may be rate-limited.
    Consult the `foundry.toml` file for environment variables names for each supported chain.
    For example, let us assume we want to deploy to Ethereum Mainnet.